sgaspar01/l6dts-capstone/README.md

 ## Conclusion

 Your Capstone Project is an opportunity to demonstrate not just your technical skills, but your ability to manage a complex software development project from conception to delivery.
-The checklist is designed to support your success—use it actively, adapt it to your needs, and let it guide you through your journey.
+The checklist is designed to support your success&mdash;use it actively, adapt it to your needs, and let it guide you through your journey.
 Stay organised, maintain clear documentation, and keep sight of both the technical and academic requirements of your project.

 By following this structured approach and making full use of the checklist, you'll be well-positioned to deliver a successful Capstone Project that demonstrates your capabilities as a software engineer.